Conveniently located to serve St. Louis, Missouri

 Preparing for Surgery

 Dr. Cabbabe will ask that you refrain from taking any aspirin, Plavix, Coumadin, ibuprofen or any other type of blood thinner.
 He will also ensure that your blood pressure has been properly controlled if you have high blood pressure.
 On the morning of surgery, Dr. Cabbabe will precisely mark the planned incision line in order to keep the scar concealed in the upper eyelid crease.

 Patients are able to go home after surgery.
-The head is wrapped for 24 hours.
 Pain medication will be prescribed.
-Bruising and swelling will be present around the eyes for 1-2 weeks.
-Dr. Cabbabe will ask that you keep ice on the area to decrease this.
+Bruising and swelling may be present around the eyes for a short period of time.
+Dr. Cabbabe will ask that you keep ice on the surgical site to decrease this.
 He will also ask you to keep your head elevated to decrease swelling and apply antibiotic ointment to the incision line.
-Patients are able to shower the next day after removing the bandage.
+Patients are able to shower the next day.
 Sutures will be removed in 5 – 7 days.

-Possible complications include asymmetries of the eyebrows, residual excess skin, or nerve injuries.
-These could potentially require additional surgery.
+Possible, complications after upper eyelid surgery include asymmetries or residual excess skin and could potentially require additional surgery.
 Injuries to the eye itself are rare but possible.
 Fat embolism is possible if fat is utilized.